 What does this mean in simple term, women who have large waists in proportion to their hips have been found to secrete more cortisol when stressed.

-Same article, claimed that cortisol effects increase our desire (craving) for palatable food intake, increases abdominal fat depots, and circulating insulin levels (increase storage of glucose and fats).
+The same article claimed that cortisol effects increase our desire (craving) for palatable food intake, increases abdominal fat depots, and circulating insulin levels (increase storage of glucose and fats).

-They also believe that the type of food intake and increase insulin prevent your brain from responding to stress (malfunction of negative feedback of HPA axis).
+They also believe that the type of food intake and increase insulin prevent your brain from responding to stress (malfunction of negative feedback of the HPA axis).